-Natalie Ingraham is working on her spotting skills and jazz splits, while also finishing her sociology PhD and coordinating some exciting projects at Lyon-Martin Health Services in San Francisco.
-This is her second full year with emFATic dance and she fully credits dancing and her fellow dancers for keeping her (mostly) sane during grad school.
-She lives with her wondermous partner Michael surrounded by dogs, chickens and sunshine.
+Natalie Ingraham is working on her spotting skills and jazz splits, while also finishing her sociology PhD and working in LGBTQ health.
+This is her fourth year with emFATic dance and she fully credits dancing and her fellow dancers for keeping her (mostly) sane during grad school.
+She lives with her wondermous partner Rory surrounded by dogs, chickens and sunshine.
 Photo by Lisa J. Ellis.

 Betty Oram is a professional naked lady.
 She hails from the hippie wonderland of Berkeley, California, and spent her formative years in the high desert of SoCal, running amok in the woods learning critical theory and musical snobbery.
 After a brief, unsuccessful romance with college, she learned the art of profitable nudity at San Francisco’s Lusty Lady Theater.
 Twirling around in her unmentionables reminded her of her first love, ballet, and after a long delay (and some prodding from Natalie), she attended emFATic’s Day of Dance and Jazz Hams in 2012.
 She has been dancing with the group ever since.
 She likes high kicks and leaps, and dislikes direct sunlight.
 Photo by Jessica Erin Judd.